 Holemaking is the most common machining operation, consuming half of all cutting tools used in chip making operations.
-To better understand holemaking and its various applications, this Holemaking program examines drilling basics, the drill, holemaking machines, drilling operating parameters, and hole finishing operations.
+Part of the Fundamental Manufacturing Processes Video Series, this program examines drilling basics, the drill, holemaking machines, drilling operating parameters, and hole finishing operations.

-The Holemaking Machines segment explores the sensitive drill press, radial drills, self-feeding drill units, multi-spindle drilling machines, and drill & tap centers.
+The holemaking machines segment explores the sensitive drill press, radial drills, self-feeding drill units, multi-spindle drilling machines, and drill and tap centers.

 The drilling operating parameters segment presents the variables of cutting speed, feed/penetration rate, drill bluntness, and drill point grinding.

 The hole finishing operations segment covers reaming, boring, honing, roller burnishing, counterboring, and countersinking.